HOW TO PLAY

 Yes, players are allowed to touch the net with their bodies or paddles during a point so long as that contact does not 1) affect the trajectory of the ball, or 2) cause the court to move from its original position.
 If either of the those two infractions take place, it is a loss of that point for the offending team.

 Definitely!
-We've included 4 wooden pickleball paddles but composite paddles also work great.
-If you've got them, feel free to use them instead.
+We've included 4 wooden pickleball paddles PaddleSmash, but composite paddles also work great.
+If you've got them, PaddleSmash Lite might be a great option for you.

 You bet!
-The pickleballs we provide are an indoor/outdoor hybrid that we think are ideal for the plasctic court surface.
-That being said, regular outdoor or indoor balls work well too
+The pickleballs we provide with PaddleSmash are an indoor/outdoor hybrid that we think are ideal for the plastic court surface.
+That being said, regular outdoor or indoor balls work great too.

 Short answer: The net system requires players to hit downward making the ball bounce upward, leading to better rallies and more contained play.

 Long answer: We tested the game many times without a net but found that points were over so quickly because the receiving team could hit a ball into oblivion with no chance of returning it.
-The net system helps keep the play more contained making the game easier to play than Spikeball (aka roundnet).
+The net system helps keep the play more contained making the game easier to play than Spikeball (aka roundnet) with longer rallies.
+We're all about creating a good time.

 The hard base court helps dampen the shots leading to more contained play and longer rallies.